 James River Group Holdings, Ltd. is a Bermuda-based holding company.
 We own and operate a group of specialty insurance and reinsurance companies.
-For the year ended December 31, 2021, approximately 70.4% of our group-wide gross written premiums originated from the U.S. excess and surplus ("E&S") lines market.
-Substantially all of our business is casualty insurance and reinsurance, and for the year ended December 31, 2021, we derived 96.9% of our group-wide gross written premiums from casualty insurance and reinsurance.
+For the year ended December 31, 2022, approximately 71.2% of our group-wide gross written premiums and 90.3% of our group-wide net written premiums originated from the U.S. excess and surplus ("E&S") lines market, which we believe puts us among the top three publicly traded insurers as ranked by highest concentrations of E&S risk.
+Substantially all of our business is casualty insurance, and for the year ended December 31, 2022, we derived 96.5% of our group-wide gross written premiums from casualty insurance.
 Our objective is to generate compelling returns on tangible equity, while limiting underwriting and investment volatility.
 We seek to accomplish this by earning profits from insurance and reinsurance underwriting and generating meaningful risk-adjusted investment returns, while managing our capital.
 Our group includes three operating segments: Excess and Surplus Lines, Specialty Admitted Insurance and Casualty Reinsurance.

 We write very little property or catastrophe insurance and no property catastrophe reinsurance.
-For the year ended December 31, 2021, property insurance and reinsurance represented 3.1% of our gross written premiums.
+For the year ended December 31, 2022, property insurance and reinsurance represented 3.5% of our gross written premiums.
 When we do write property insurance, we buy reinsurance to significantly mitigate our risk.
-We have structured our reinsurance arrangements so that our modeled net pre-tax loss from a 1/1000 year probable maximum loss ("PML") event would not exceed 2.5% of shareholders' equity on a group-wide basis.
+We have structured our reinsurance arrangements so that our modeled net pre-tax loss from a 1/1000 year probable maximum loss ("PML") event would not exceed 2.5% of shareholders' equity on a group-wide basis, inclusive of reinstatement premiums payable and net retentions.